AdhavanHero/Machine_Learning_Projects/Stock_Market_Prediction_using_Recurrent_Neural_Network_(RNN)_with_Long_Short-Term_Memory_(LSTM)/README.md

-# 📈 Titan Stock Market Prediction using LSTM
+# 📈 Stock Market Prediction using RNN with LSTM

 An end-to-end Deep Learning project that predicts the closing stock price of Titan Company Ltd. (NSE: TITAN) using historical market data and a Stacked Long Short-Term Memory (LSTM) neural network.